vegardit/copycat/README.md

 By default all files are synced from source to target.

+#### Filter semantics

+- Filters apply to both files and directories.
+- Each filter is prefixed with `in:` (include) or `ex:` (exclude); the prefix is case-insensitive.
+- Paths are matched against the full source-relative or target-relative path using `/` as separator; on Windows, backslashes in patterns are normalized to `/`.
+- Filters are evaluated in the order they are defined; the first matching filter decides:
+  - `ex:` → excluded
+  - `in:` → included
+- If no filter matches, the entry is included by default, even if only `in:` filters are configured.
+- Date filters (`--since`, `--until`) are applied only to files, never to directories; hidden/system flags apply to both files and directories and are evaluated before glob filters.

 #### Pattern-Based Filtering

 Files/folders can be excluded/included using [glob](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/nio/file/FileSystem.html#getPathMatcher(java.lang.String)) patterns.